The spinor bundle on loop space

 A real vector bundle $E$ satisfying the condition \eqref{TheoremConditionsOnE} can be written in the form $E = \mathbb{S} \otimes \C^d$, where $\mathbb{S}$ is the bounding spinor bundle on the circle, i.e., the rank one ``real'' bundle with nontrivial $w_1(\mathbb{S})$ (observe here that $w_1(\mathbb{S} \otimes \C^d) = d \cdot w_1(\mathbb{S}) = d \mod 2$).
 We therefore set

 and let $\Lag_0$ be the equivalence class of Lagrangians defined by \eqref{LagrangiansForE} for this choice of $E$, i.e., the class of Lagrangians $L \subset H_0$ such that the corresponding projection $P_L$ is, up to a Hilbert-Schmidt perturbation, a pseudodifferential operator with principal symbol \eqref{SymbolOfProjection}.
-In even dimensions, we simply have $\C^d \cong \mathbb{S} \otimes \C^d$ but in odd dimensions, Thm.~\ref{TheoremConditionsOnE} shows that we need the twist by $\mathbb{S}$ in order for $\Lag_0$ to be non-empty.
+If $d$ is even, we simply have $\C^d \cong \mathbb{S} \otimes \C^d$ but if $d$ is odd, Thm.~\ref{TheoremConditionsOnE} shows that we need the twist by $\mathbb{S}$ in order for $\Lag_0$ to be non-empty.

 It will be important that the Hilbert space $H_0$ has a canonical action of the loop group $L\SO(d)$, given by pointwise multiplication in the $\C^d$ factor.
 This action is by orthogonal transformations, and as conjugation by elements of $L\SO(d)$ leaves the principal symbol \eqref{SymbolOfProjection} invariant, these preserve the polarization $\Lag_0$.
 Hence we obtain a group homomorphism